Aloha Lani

 No analysis available

-Multiple listings explicitly describe the building's pool as saltwater/salt water, confirming the pool is a salt/saline pool.
+Multiple listings explicitly describe the building pool as saltwater/salt water, confirming the pool is salt-based.
+I searched for 'salt water pool', 'saltwater', 'saline' and found direct mentions.

 Multiple penthouse remarks clearly describe an 'in-unit washer/dryer', confirming that at least one unit in Aloha Lani has its own laundry.
 MLS inclusions (2/20 listings with washer/dryer) support that this is not just a checkbox error.
 Buyers seeking buildings where some units have in-unit laundry would reasonably consider this building.

-Several listings explicitly call out coin-operated or coin laundry facilities, confirming that the community laundry requires payment.
-I looked for terms such as 'coin-operated', 'coin laundry', 'paid laundry', and found direct mentions.
+Several public remarks explicitly call out coin-operated / coin laundry facilities, indicating the community laundry requires payment.
+I searched for 'coin laundry', 'coin-op', 'paid laundry', and found explicit mentions.

-Multiple remarks reference a centralized/community laundry (including a seventh-floor laundry), but there is no language indicating laundry facilities on every floor.
+Multiple listings mention a centralized community laundry (including a specific reference to a seventh-floor laundry), but there is no language indicating laundry facilities are on every floor.
 I searched for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' and found none.

 Parking is clearly present at Aloha Lani.
 More than a dozen listings reference on-site parking stalls, covered or uncovered parking, and a parking garage (e.g., '1 parking stall', 'covered parking stall', 'fee simple parking stall in the heart of Waikiki').
 Multiple standalone listings sell only parking stalls in the Aloha Lani structure, confirming building parking as a core feature.